 This record was released by Interscope Records in November 1996, and wikipedia tells me that it sold 293,000 copies in it's first week in the United States, which saw it debut at number one in the Billboard 200.
 So yeah, it seems that this record was a pretty frickin' big deal when it first came out.

-I had never herd this record before, so can't take a photo of it next to the regular copy, so here's an image I grabbed from the internet of the cover art for this record, which is most notable for featuring neaither a razorblade nor a suitcase.
+I had never heard this record before, so don't own another copy, which means I can't take a photo of it next to the regular copy.
+So here's an image I grabbed from the internet of the cover art for this record, which is most notable for featuring neither a razorblade nor a suitcase.

 I was vaguely aware of Bush in the 90s.
 What I recall was that they were a British band, but they were practically unknown over here, yet somehow they were absolutely huge in the States.
 Back then I had zero interest in them.
-But being sent this test press I thought I'd give it a chance.
+But being sent this test press made me curious, so I thought I'd give the record a chance.

 After a couple of listens, I really started to enjoy this record.
 It sounds even more like Nirvana than Nirvana do, which at this time in my life I am really into.
-It's a little longer than I like, but I've been mainly listening to this one during the working day, so length is less of an issue.
+The record goes on for longer than I would like (it's a little over an hour), but I've been mainly listening to this one during the working day, so length is less of an issue.

 I've also been reading a little bit about this band online, and there are a couple of hardcore connections to this.
 Firstly, that Revelation handled the pressing of this record on behalf of Interscope.
 One day I'll ask how this arrangement ended up happening.
 Secondly, the band broke up in 2002 but then reformed in 2010, and the current line up features Chris Traynor, who previously played in Fountainhead and Orange 9mm.